-the model's fit to the cross-sectional dispersion of tightness.
-The reason for this improvement is that the addition of on-the-job search allows the model to match the relationship between vacancies and unemployment across locations - the spatial Beveridge curve, as is shown in the right panel of Figure 21.
+The left panel of Figure 19 shows the dispersion of log labor market tightness in the model and data around its mean.
+The addition of on-the-job search to the model clearly improves the model's fit to the cross-sectional dispersion of tightness.
+The reason for this improvement is that the addition of on-the-job search allows the model to match the relationship between vacancies and unemployment across locations - the spatial Beveridge curve, as is shown in the right panel of Figure 19.